 The minimum wage is determined according to region and industry.
 Where an employee is subject to two different minimums, the employee is entitled to the higher of the two minimum wages.
 The employer must pay the employee a wage that is not less than the minimum wage.
-The minimum wage in Tokyo following revision on October 1, 201, is presently 907 yen per hour.
+The minimum wages in main prefectures are as follows (effective from October 1, 2015).

 4.4.3 Wage system

-*1. According to Japan Business Federation (“Keidanren”) statistics, the average bonus paid by private-sector companies in FY2014 was 4.8 months’ worth of monthly base pay (for non-managerial positions in all industries).
+*1 According to Japan Business Federation (“Keidanren”) statistics, the average bonus paid by private-sector companies in FY2015 was 4.9 months' worth of monthly base pay (for non-managerial positions in all industries).

 4.4.4 Severance pay system

 Almost all enterprises in Japan have some form of severance pay system.
 Normally when a worker leaves an enterprise, his/her employer will make a one-off payment calculated according to factors including length of service and reason for leaving the enterprise.
 This is not subject to social insurance contributions and is treated more favorably for tax purposes than ordinary pay.
 Provided that certain conditions are met, an enterprise that contributes to a severance pay reserve held by a government, financial, or similar institution may recognize these contributions as expenses for accounting purposes.